 Shared-secret apps are a much more secure method of 2FA than using text messages.
 Texts aren’t sent encrypted, and it’s proven relatively simple to hijack cell phone numbers, especially if you’re targeting someone in particular.
 Phone company customer service reps are relatively easy to fool, and have often give account and phone access to hackers.
 With apps, the shared-secret is never sent to a phone company; it’s never trusted to anyone at all besides you and the service you’re logging into.

 You probably think sending a text message is free.
 They have been free for people with most US phone plans for at least a decade.
-As soon as smart phones became the norm, and data became the bulk of cell traffic, phone plans stopped charging for talk minutes and text.
+As soon as smart phones became the norm, and data became the bulk of cell traffic, phone plans stopped charging for talk minutes and texts.
 Data was where the money was.
 Who even talks on their phone anymore, anyway?
 My own ringer has been on silent for about four years, now.

 So texts between phones are free now.
 But sending a text from a non-phone, such as a web system that manages speech & debate tournaments, to pull a random example out of nowhere, it’s more complicated.
 For Tabroom, I have two basic choices.
 I could use an SMS/MMS gateway service, which talks directly to the cell providers and sends messages.
 Or, I can use email.
 An email sent to firstname.lastname@example.org will deliver as a text, as long as that line is on AT&T.